alicht/intro-to-git-github-1121/git.md

 -   NEVER use `git add .`
 -   ALWAYS add files explicitly.
 If you have multiple files, use full paths to refer to each.
 Example: `git add foo/bar.md baz/qux.js`
--   NEVER use `git commit -m "an example commit message"`
+-   ALWAYS use a commit message `git commit -m "an example commit message"`
 -   ALWAYS use `git status` before any other command
 -   NO commit is too small
--   NO commit message is too long
 -   NEVER nest repositories

 ## Additional Resources